Large-scale Morphology of the Optical F-corona from a Total Solar Eclipse Observation During the Artemis II Lunar Flyby: Abstract

 \section{Abstract}

-We investigate the structure of the optical F-corona (inner zodiacal light) using a publicly released wide-field image of a total solar eclipse obtained during the Artemis II crewed lunar flyby.
+We investigated the structure of the optical F-corona, i.e., inner zodiacal light, using a publicly released wide-field image of a total solar eclipse that was obtained during the Artemis~II crewed lunar flyby.
 In this image, the solar disk is fully occulted by the Moon, providing a rare view of diffuse circumsolar emission over a wide angular extent.
-Although the dataset is a rendered RGB JPEG image without full photometric calibration, field stars show that the instrumental response is approximately linear in the unsaturated regime, allowing analysis of the relative morphology of the F-corona.
-The observed F-corona exhibits a flattened, nearly elliptical morphology aligned with the ecliptic plane, with flattening indices of 0.52-0.59 across the three color channels.
-The east-west intensity distribution is approximately symmetric, while a modest north-south asymmetry is present.
-Radial intensity profiles along ecliptic longitude and latitude are well described by power laws in solar elongation and are broadly consistent with previous observations by STEREO/HI-1A and LASCO.
-Comparison with the \texttt{ZodiSURF} zodiacal light model indicates that the observed F-corona is more extended than model predictions, particularly in the north-south direction.
-Within the model framework, we explore this discrepancy through an empirical, phenomenological modification of the number density distribution of the interplanetary dust.
-Within an empirical, phenomenological framework, a shallower radial number-density dependence with a power-law index of $\alpha \sim 0.7$ improves the match to the observed relative profiles.
+Although the dataset is derived from a rendered RGB JPEG image without full photometric calibration, the gamma correction inherent to the image format was explicitly accounted for and the instrumental response was validated using field stars.
+The stellar calibration demonstrates a linear response within the unsaturated regime relevant to our measurements, enabling a reliable analysis of the relative morphology and brightness profiles of the F-corona.
+The observed F-corona exhibits a flattened, nearly elliptical morphology aligned with the ecliptic plane, with flattening indices of 0.52, 0.54, and 0.56 for the red, green, and blue channels, respectively.
+Radial intensity profiles along ecliptic longitude and latitude are well described by power laws in solar elongation, although the derived slopes are systematically steeper than previous observations.
+Comparison with the \texttt{ZodiSURF} zodiacal light model indicates that the observed radial profile of the F-corona along the ecliptic longitude is modestly reproduced by the model, supporting a radial dust number-density power-law index of $\alpha \sim 1.3$, even in regions near the Sun.
+In a broader historical context, these results provide an empirical proof-of-concept that supports future solar coronal occultation observations from lunar orbit.